francotejada1936/Uribe-s-2023-replication/README.md

 # TP3 — Uribe's Neo-Fisherian New Keynesian Model

-This repository contains a reproducible implementation of Point 1 of the Macrometrics TP3.
 The project estimates Uribe's model and computes impulse responses, variance decompositions, and a smoothed inflation series following the order of the assignment.

+Reference and replication materials: https://www.columbia.edu/~mu2166/neoFisher/index.htm

 ## Assignment workflow